schicwp/dinky-cms/doc/AUTH.md

     Authorization: Bearer 1234567890

-# Getting Current User Info
+## Getting Current User Info

 Information about the current user can be requested via the endpoint:

     GET /api/v1/auth/current

 This requires a valid token.

+# Authentication Providers

+One or many authentication providers can be used via various [Spring Sercurity](https://spring.io/projects/spring-security) modules.
+At a minimum, these provides need to supply a unique username and user roles/groups.